vmakarov28/Alpaca-Stock-Trading-Bot/README.md

 - **GPU Acceleration:** Leverages PyTorch with CUDA for accelerated training and inference on RTX 5080, including memory management via torch.cuda.empty_cache() after parallel sessions.

-- **Sentiment Analysis:** Has a framework to utilizes DistilBERT (distilbert-base-uncased-finetuned-sst-2-english) via Hugging Face Transformers for news sentiment scoring, currently defualts to netural
+- **Sentiment Analysis:** Has a framework to utilizes DistilBERT (distilbert-base-uncased-finetuned-sst-2-english) via Hugging Face Transformers for news sentiment scoring, currently defaults to netural.
+(A simulated place holder)

 - **Free Tier Compatible:** Optimized for Alpaca's free API tier with retry logic (3 attempts, 1-second delay), data caching (24-hour expiry), and rate-limit handling via tenacity.

-***This bot is for educational and testing purposes only.
-Use paper trading to avoid financial risk.***
+Disclaimer: ***It is HIGHLY recommened to use this for educational purposes only.
+Use paper trading to avoid real financial risk.***

 # Installation Steps
-Follow these steps in order to set up the environment. *Note: All commands after steo 2 are for WSL/Ubuntu terminal.*
+Follow these steps in order to set up the environment.

+*Note: All commands after step 2 are for WSL/Ubuntu terminal.*

 ## Prerequisites

 - Drivers: Install the latest nvidia drivers from nvdia app along with Cuda 12.8 and cuDNN.
 - Hardware: NVIDIA GPU with at least 16GB VRAM for efficient training.
-(Confirmed to work propperly on RTX 5080 but other 50 series and 40 series card are likley to work).
+(Confirmed to work properly on RTX 5080 but other 50 series and 40 series card are likely to work).
 - Operating System: Windows Subsystem for Linux (WSL2) on Windows 10/11, or native Ubuntu 22.04+.
 - Alpaca Account: Free account with paper trading enabled.
 Get API keys from Alpaca Dashboard.
 - Gmail Account: For email notifications (enable "Less secure app access" or use app password).